GMAT- Eligibility, Exam Date, Pattern, Syllabus

 - Windows: Windows Vista® with SP2; Windows 7® with SP1; Windows 8.1®; Windows 10®

 - Mac: OS X v10.9; OS X v10.10; OS X v10.11

-- GMAT Prep Timeline: It offers a step-by-step guidance to your personal study plan and includes various links to tips, products, and advice for improving your weak areas and enhancing your strengths.
+- GMAT Prep Timeline: It offers a step-by-step guide to your personal study plan and includes various links to tips, products, and advice for improving your weak areas and enhancing your strengths.

 - New!
 Official GMAT Integrated Reasoning Prep Tool: This is a tool for the candidates to develop their Integrated Reasoning skills.
 It features a set of 48 questions and solutions that will be of tremendous help in developing the IR skills.